Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/SearchBundle/Resources/doc/SearchBundle.md

             "content" => "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur nec lacus tortor, ut ultricies libero.
 Donec dapibus erat a nisi condimentum viverra."
         );
         $uid = "a_unique_doc_id";
-        $this->search->addDocument($indexName, $indexType, $doc, $uid);
+	$this->searchProvider->createDocument($doc, $uid, $indexName, $indexType);
     }
 ```

-When processing the objects, please be aware there's an interface "ShouldBeIndexed" which provides a "shouldBeIndexed()" method.
-That method will return false when the object in question is not to be indexed.
+When processing the objects, please be aware there's an interface "IndexableInterface" which provides the "isIndexable()" method.
+This method should return false when the object in question should not be indexed.

 #### deleteIndex